SECURITY Permission to manage Sites and manage Devices

 - It walks you through the process of adding an SNMP-enabled device as a Managed device to your account.

 If you are not familiar and comfortable with the concepts, terminology, and technology around SNMP, we strongly recommend some background reading before you start with SNMP monitoring.
-There are a number of useful guides on the subject but here are a few examples that we've looked at and liked:
+A number of useful guides on the subject are available, but here are a few examples we recommend:

-EXAMPLE In the screenshot below, an OID of 22.214.171.124.4.1.9 would navigate to the root of the private enterprise node for Cisco.
+EXAMPLE In the following screenshot, an OID of 220.127.116.11.4.1.9 would navigate to the root of the private enterprise node for Cisco.
 (Source: Network Management Software)

 Another way of visualizing the OID tree is in the form of a folder structure that looks similar to a file explorer.